Cuban War of Independence: War

 On December 25, 1894, three ships – the Lagonda, the Almadis and the Baracoa – set sail for Cuba from Fernandina Beach, Florida, loaded with soldiers and weapons.
-Two of the ships were seized by US authorities in early January, but the proceedings went ahead.
-Not dissuaded, on March 25, Martí presented the Manifesto of Montecristi, which outlined the policy for Cuba's war of independence:
+Two of the ships were seized by American authorities in early January, but the proceedings went ahead.
+Marti himself did not leave for Montecristi until January 31; it was on this trip that he would meet with General Maximo Gomez to finalize another invasion plan of Cuba.